jewelsofthought/neshama/site/posts/qkab/emergence.md

 The will of G-d is pushing the emergence down&mdash;down being into greater density.
 Force is always moving in a straight line (as a vector), so it is expressed down the central pillar.
 But the actual movement of the element(s) through the space is as spiral.
 Thus we see the emergence of the _sefirot_ along the central pillar, with the outer _sefirot_ emerging at the polarities of along the left and right side pillars.

-Zohar: 5 sturdy leaves surround the rose and enshroud it, protecting it with the 13 attributes of mercy.
+> **Zohar**: 5 sturdy leaves surround the rose and enshroud it, protecting it with the 13 attributes of mercy.

 This is connected with ![The Principle of Five](/posts/img/qkab/the%20principle%20of%20five.svg), where there is a further explanation of the unfolding of the tree.